Remotion vs HyperFrames – Testing the Best AI Motion Designer

 Thesis

-Remotion vs HyperFrames – Testing the Best AI Motion Designer teaches a practical agent architecture move: Aero pits Remotion against Hyperframes — two agentic skills that render video from code — running identical prompts through Minimax M3 to produce comparison, Polymarket, and WhisperFlow promo videos, and lays out the tradeoffs: React ecosystem maturity versus agent-first HTML simplicity.
+Remotion vs HyperFrames – Testing the Best AI Motion Designer teaches a practical agent harness move: Aero pits Remotion against Hyperframes — two agentic skills that render video from code — running identical prompts through Minimax M3 to produce comparison, Polymarket, and WhisperFlow promo videos, and lays out the tradeoffs: React ecosystem maturity versus agent-first HTML simplicity.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.